Catedral & Giralda

-The chapels along the southern and northern sides of the cathedral hold riches of sculpture and painting.
-Near the western end of the northern side is the Capilla de San Antonio , housing Murillo’s 1666 canvas depicting the vision of St Anthony of Padua; thieves cut out the kneeling saint in 1874 but he was later found in New York and put back.
+The chapels along the southern and northern sides of the cathedral hold more riches of sculpture and painting.
+Near the western end of the northern side is the Capilla de San Antonio , housing Murillo’s humungous 1656 canvas depicting the vision of St Anthony of Padua.
+The painting was victim of a daring art heist in 1874.

 Tomb of Christopher Columbus

-Inside the Puerta de los Príncipes (Door of the Princes) stands the monumental tomb of Christopher Columbus (Cristóbal Colón in Spanish) – the subject of a continuous riddle – containing what were long believed to be the great explorer’s bones, brought here from Cuba in 1898.
+Inside the Puerta del Príncipe (Door of the Prince) stands the monumental tomb of Christopher Columbus (Cristóbal Colón in Spanish) – the subject of a continuous riddle – containing what were long believed to be the great explorer’s bones, brought here from Cuba in 1898.